dnanexus/dxfuse/README.md

 A filesystem that allows users access to the DNAnexus storage system.

-**NOTE: This project is in beta .
-It's used on DNAnexus cloud workers, and may also be run on a Linux or macOS machine with a network connection and a DNAnexus account.**
+**NOTE: This project is designed for read-only use in the DNAnexus worker environment.
+Use in any other environment (such as macOS or Linux clients) or use of `-limitedWrite` is in beta**

 The code uses the [FUSE](https://github.com/jacobsa/fuse) library, implemented in [golang](https://golang.org).
 The DNAnexus